Galser/tfe-selfsigned-with-proxy/README.md

 Consult with screenshot for guidelines

-> note that in screenshot we accessing project via IP address, thats why you can see Project URL not as symbolic FQDN
+> note that in the screenshot we accessing project via IP address, that's why you can see Project URL, not as symbolic FQDN

 ![GitLab create project](screenshots/15-create-project.png)

-- Add user SSH key (the one you cna use for committing, but also for access to the future code from TFE).
+- Add user SSH key (the one you can use for committing, but also for access to the future code from TFE).
 Visit URL http://tfe-ssc-3-gitlab.guselietov.com/profile/keys  ( in this case I am using URL from initial T~F output )  and add your SSH key :

 ![Upload SSH key](screenshots/16-upload-key-to-gitlab.png)